 Both short and long-tongued bees can access the flower nectar.
 Mining bees are known to be frequent pollinators of ninebark flowers.

-Shipping notice: This plant may be shipped in May and it could arrive on a different date, separate from other parts of your order.
+Shipping notice: Shrubs in 1 and 2 Gallon pots are shipped in May.
+This shrub may arrive on a different date, separate from other parts of your order.

 *Every state has agricultural regulations that restrict the shipment of certain plants.
 We cannot ship this item to the following states: Utah, Oregon